© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 300m north of Buteland is a scheduled monument protected by Historic England under reference 1009675.
 View the official record →

-The Romano-British farmstead located 300 metres north of Buteland in Northumberland is a scheduled ancient monument representing rural settlement activity during the Roman occupation of Britain.
+The Romano-British farmstead 300 metres north of Buteland is a scheduled ancient monument in Northumberland dating to the Roman period in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009675.

 Romano-British farmstead, 300m north of Buteland is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009675.